vdavid/bingo/README.md

 2. `pnpm lint` - Lint code
 3. `pnpm test` - Run tests
 4. `pnpm dev` - Start the development server and verify everything works
+5. `pnpm build && pnpm start` - Build and start the production server
-5. Push changes to a GitHub repository.
+6. Push changes to a GitHub repository.
 Netlify will auto-update.

 If you add new features, please also add appropriate tests in the `__tests__` directory.